 A new reference point between UDM and HSS within the combined HSS/UDM (i.e. Nxx as depicted in Figures 6.2.2-1 and 6.2.2-2) is proposed.
 The new interface for interworking between HSS and UDM is proposed to be based on SBI principles.

+NOTE: The UDM and the HSS may be deployed in a stand-alone manner and could be from different vendors.

 6.2.3 Services and Illustrated Procedures

 Figure 6.2.3-1 shows a high-level illustration of the EPS/IMS and 5GS interworking procedures that requires interworking via HSS/UDM for procedures triggered from the EPS/IMS.